syncfusion/ej2-vue-docs/src/documenteditor/document-editor/spell-check.md

 ## Enable SpellCheck

-To enable spell check in DocumentEditor, set `enableSpellCheck` property as `true` and then configure SpellCheckSettings.
+To enable spell check in Document Editor, set `enableSpellCheck` property as `true` and then configure SpellCheckSettings.

 ## Disable SpellCheck

-To disable spell check in DocumentEditor, set `enableSpellCheck` property as `false` or remove `enableSpellCheck` property initialization code.
+To disable spell check in Document Editor, set `enableSpellCheck` property as `false` or remove `enableSpellCheck` property initialization code.
 The default value of this property is false.

 ## Spell check settings